pkmn/engine/README.md

 **Stage 1 is currently in progress** and involves the implementation of the actual Generation I & II battle engines, followed by Generation III & IV in stage 2.
-The implementation of further Pokémon generations is in scope for the project but shouldn't be considered as part of the immediate roadmap (i.e. exploring the options for broadening support for old generation APIs is given higher priority than implementing more modern generations).
+The implementation of further Pokémon generations is in scope for the project but shouldn't be considered part of the immediate roadmap (i.e. exploring the options for broadening support for old generation APIs is given higher priority than implementing more modern generations).
 Furthermore, implementation of modern generations is soft-blocked on the [availability of high quality